The 15 Greatest NFL Wide Receivers of All Time

-The best wide receivers are some of the most graceful athletes in the entire sports universe.
-Whether they’re impressive physical specimens or simply phenomenal route runners, wideouts are visible, engaging, and capable of developing a unique chemistry with their quarterbacks, emerging as go-to-guys in the clutch.
-Old timers and self-proclaimed purists often write off wide receivers as prima donnas.
+The best wide receivers are some of the most impressive athletes in the entire sports universe.
+Whether they’re unbelievable physical specimens or simply phenomenal route runners, wideouts are visible, engaging, and capable of developing a unique chemistry with their quarterbacks, emerging as go-to-guys in the clutch.

 10. James Lofton

 Lofton was the definition of pure speed during his heyday, rivaling Randy Moss as the most athletically gifted wide receiver of all time.
 (But more on Moss a little later.)
 During the 1983 and 1984 seasons, Lofton averaged 22 yards per catch for the Packers.
 In fact, Lofton averaged more than 15 yards per catch in 14 out of his 16 NFL seasons.
 He retired as the league’s all-time leader in receiving yards with 14,004 (now No. 12 on the list).

 Next: A great wideout, with off-the-field baggage …